CyberOneTechnologies/Logbackup/README.md

 LogBackup is a bash script designed for automatic backup of log files on Ubuntu Linux servers.
 This script archives the /var/log directory, stores the archive in a local directory, then moves it to a network drive.
 The script also manages the backup archives by deleting any that are older than 6 months.

 ## Getting Started

+> **Please Note:** Running this as root is the only way for it to automatically update the crontab.
+If you run as a user with sudo then crontab won't update and the file will not be moved to your PATH list automatically.
+It is advised to run as root to avoid additional configurations.

 ### Prerequisites
 You must have root access on your server to use this script.